medayo/expo-cool-storybook/README.md

-# Expo Cool Storybook (WIP)
+# Expo Cool Storybook (WIP) - NOT WORKING

 Visual Regression Testing for Expo projects.
+Click watch ;-).
+Will be updated soon.

 ## Whats the problem